Skip to contents

 Supported temporal dynamic processes

-The dynamic processes can take a wide variety of forms, some of which can be multivariate to allow the different time series to interact or be correlated.
+As stated above, the latent processes can take a wide variety of forms, some of which can be multivariate to allow the different observational variables to interact or be correlated.
 When using the mvgam() function, the user chooses between different process models with the trend_model argument.
 Available process models are described in detail below.

 Independent Random Walks